OECD ups India growth outlook, urges structural reforms

-NEW DELHI (Reuters) - India’s economy will accelerate in 2015/16 but will fail to attain the heady growth rates of the past decade without sweeping structural reforms, the Organisation for Economic Cooperation and Development said on Wednesday.
+NEW DELHI, Nov 19 (Reuters) - India’s economy will accelerate in 2015 but will fail to attain the heady growth rates of the past decade without sweeping structural reforms, the Organisation for Economic Cooperation and Development said on Wednesday.

 “The economy has shown signs of a turnaround and imbalances have lessened,” the OECD said in the report which, while providing comfort to Prime Minister Narendra Modi that things are looking up, highlighted tough choices ahead.